Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Click ``||logic:Logic||`` drag and drop ``||logic:if true then else||`` block inside the first ``||logic:if true then||`` block inside ``||basic:forever||`` loop.

-~hint What did this do?
+~hint What did that do?
-  - We are now using the variable we just created
+- We are adding another condition
-  - Replacing the true condition means the conditional will check for driving instead hint~
+- This gives the code a choice between two different actions hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {